 It is hard to believe that such a noble construction is still standing and looks that way.
 In fact, you can walk on it and enjoy the views of the city from above.
 You’re going to freak out!

 Near Lugo is the Ribeira Sacra, another attraction worth discovering.
-It is believed that its name “sacra” is due to the number of monasteries that are located in the area.
-Currently, you can visit up to 18 monasteries in the vicinity of Ribeira.
+It is believed that its name, “sacra” is due to the number of monasteries that are located in the area.
+Currently, you can visit up to 18 monasteries near Ribeira.

 Here we can see how three rivers converge: Cabe, Sil, and Miño.
 If you are a mountaineer, go on this adventure because it will not disappoint you.

-To close, I could not fail to name the Aguas Santas Beach.
-They are commonly known as Playa de las Catedrales due to their cliffs’ formations.
+To close, I could not fail to name Aguas Santas Beach.
+They are commonly known as Playa de las Catedrales due to their cliff formations.